Naveen2004v/WebAppSecurity/README.md

-# WebAppSecurity
+# webshaz
-Using for testing and pentesting a webpage or file.
+This tool will perform a SAST for Web Application.